Find Affordable College Courses

 Hanover, NH

-Dartmouth College did quite well in this year’s ranking of the most popular places for philosophy and religious studies students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the town of Hanover, Dartmouth is a private not-for-profit college with a medium-sized student population.
+Dartmouth College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree philosophy and religious studies programs.
+Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.

 About 46% of the students majoring in philosophy and religious studies at the school are women while 54% are male.

-Full Philosophy & Religious Studies at Dartmouth College Report
+Read full report on Philosophy & Religious Studies at Dartmouth College

 #7